-Select the the Analysis named RANSOL and its step 103.0
+• Select the analysis named RANSOL and its step 103.0

-Several configuration options can be set via the preferences window You can change the color scale in order to get a more comfortable view.
-You can select several predefined color maps.
-The default scale is rainbow, which is a rainbow colour map starting from blue (minimum) throughgreen and yellow, to red (maximum).
+Several configuration options can be set via the preferences window

+You can change the color scale in order to get a more comfortable view.
+You can select several predefined color maps The default scale is rainbow, which is a rainbow color map starting from blue (minimum) through green and yellow, to red (maximum).